Haffi112/haffi112.github.io/_posts/2016-04-08-asynchronous-percolation.md

 ---
 In the [previous post]({% post_url 2016-03-27-bootstrap-percolation %})
-we discussed bootstrap percolation, a process which models the disseminaiton of information in a graph.
+we discussed bootstrap percolation, a process which models the dissemination of information in a graph.
 In this post we will see a slight variation of the process.
 Percolation is traditionally defined to be round based.
 However, in reality processes such as rumor spreading, disease transmission and neural signals are usually not synchronous.